LewisMDillon/snakes-and-ladders/README.md

 - **Player Pieces**

     - The player pieces are large and contrasting against the gameboard, as well as their colour being customisable, allowing the user to quickly see where on the gameboard their piece is.
     Smooth transitions were used to help the user to follow the piece along the board as it moves, as well as providing realism to the movement of the pieces.
-The pieces visibly climb up the ladders and slide down the snakes on the board, again hlping the user to easily visualise what is happening on the gameboard.
+The pieces visibly climb up the ladders and slide down the snakes on the board, again helping the user to easily visualise what is happening on the gameboard.

 ![screenshot](documentation/feature04.png)